SuadeLabs/fire/documentation/properties/accounting_treatment.md

 Financial assets measured at amortised cost in accordance with IFRS.

 ### deed_in_lieu
 A deed-in-lieu of foreclosure is an arrangement where a borrower voluntarily turns over ownership of their home to the lender to avoid the foreclosure process.
-Refer to https://www.consumerfinance.gov/ask-cfpb/what-is-a-deed-in-lieu-of-foreclosure-en-291/.
+Refer to https://www.consumerfinance[...]

 ### held_for_invest
-When a reporting entity holds an asset or purchased an asset (and has not elected fair value option (FVO) method of accounting) for which it has the intent and ability to hold for the foreseeable future or to maturity or payoff, the asset should be classified as held for investment.
-This is distinct from an asset classified as held-for-long-term-investment which has been elected to be measured using a fair value option.
+When a reporting entity holds an asset or purchased an asset (and has not elected fair value option (FVO) method of accounting) for which it has the intent and ability to hold for the foreseeable [...]

 ### held_for_invest_fvo
-When a reporting entity holds an asset or purchased an asset (and elected fair value option (FVO) method of accounting) for which it has the intent and ability to hold for the foreseeable future or to maturity or payoff, the asset should be classified as held for investment.
-This is distinct from an asset classified as held-for-long-term-investment which has been elected to be measured at amortized cost basis.
+When a reporting entity holds an asset or purchased an asset (and elected fair value option (FVO) method of accounting) for which it has the intent and ability to hold for the foreseeable future o[...]

 *Legacy and [IAS39][ias39] based classifications:*